The lovely Ashy-headed Goose is resident in southern Chile. Photo: Steve Howell

 Days 3-4: We’ll have two full days to explore the vast, windswept Magellanic region.
 One day we’ll take the short ferry ride across to Tierra del Fuego, when we should see Magellanic Diving-Petrel, Magellanic Penbguin, Southern Giant-Petrel, and perhaps the beautiful Commerson’s Dolphin.
 One of our main goals on Tierra del Fuego will be to find the enigmatic and dove-like Magellanic Plover (placed in its own family, Pluvianellidae), nesting at this season amid migrant Baird’s and White-rumped Sandpipers.
 Other breeding shorebirds include the handsome Tawny-throated and Rufous-chested Dotterels.
 The numerous lakes of southernmost Chile are often alive with waterfowl such as Black-necked Swan, Ashy-headed and Ruddy-headed Geese, Crested Duck, and Yellow-billed Teal.
 Darwin’s (Lesser) Rheas dot the landscape in many areas, and we’ll plan to visit a colony of the burrow-nesting Magellanic Penguins.
 Time and weather permitting, we’ll also visit a nascent King Penguin colony.
 Landbirds include Short-billed and Common Miners, Patagonian Yellow-Finch, and with luck the little-known Austral Canastero and the striking Chocolate-vented Tyrant.
 Nights in Cerro Sombrero and Punta Arenas.

-Days 5-6: This morning we’ll fly north from Punta Arenas to Puerto Montt, gateway to Chile’s picturesque lake district, from which we’ll drive north through the Chilean lake district to Antillanca, our base for the next two nights.
-The pastoral scenery enroute strongly recalls parts of northern Europe, and the architecture and cuisine reflect the preponderance of German immigrants who have made the region their home.
-Our hotel, however, sits amid spectacular old-growth temperate rainforests in the heart of Puyehue National Park.
+Days 5-6: This morning we’ll fly north from Punta Arenas to Puerto Montt, gateway to Chile’s picturesque Lake District.
+After checking-in and taking lunch at our hotel in Puerto Montt, we will visit a nearby sanctuary protecting a patch of spectacular old-growth temperate rainforest.
 The huge trees are in stark contrast to the open wilderness of Patagonia, and the forests ring with the calls of two striking tapaculos, the Chucao Tapaculo and the Black-throated Huet-huet.
-We’ll spend most of our time birding in the forest around our hotel, seeking in particular the impressive Magellanic Woodpecker and the skulking Ochre-flanked and Magellanic Tapaculos.
-The supporting cast includes Austral Parakeet, Des Murs’s Wiretail, White-throated Treerunner, and Black-chinned Siskin.
-We’ll also drive to a nearby river in search of the remarkable Torrent Duck.
-Nights in Antillanca.
+The following day we’ll spend most of our time birding in the forest of Alerce Andino National Park, seeking in particular the impressive Magellanic Woodpecker and the skulking Ochre-flanked and Magellanic Tapaculos.
+The supporting cast here includes Austral Parakeet, Des Murs’s Wiretail, White-throated Treerunner, and Black-chinned Siskin.
+Nights in Puerto Montt.

 Day 10: We’ll make a morning birding trip north along the coast, including a visit to view a colony of Humboldt Penguins on an inshore islet.
 Species we’ll be looking for in the matorral-covered valleys leading down to the coast along our drive include Giant Hummingbird, Great Shrike-Tyrant, and the endemic Dusky-tailed Canastero and Dusky Tapaculo, before our afternoon drive back to Santiago.
 Night in Santiago.